aws-samples/eks-multi-cluster-gitops/initial-setup/README.md

 ```
 cp -r multi-cluster-gitops/repos/gitops-system/* gitops-system/
 cp -r multi-cluster-gitops/repos/gitops-workloads/* gitops-workloads/
-cp -r multi-cluster-gitops/repos/app-manifests/payment-app/* payment-app-manifests/
+cp -r multi-cluster-gitops/repos/apps-manifests/payment-app/* payment-app-manifests/
 ```
-Some of the files in these repos contain placholder references for AWS_REGION and REPO_PREFIX which need to be updated to reflect your working region, and the location of your repos.
+Some of the files in these repos contain placholder references for `AWS_REGION` and `REPO_PREFIX` which need to be updated to reflect your working region, and the location of your repos.

 ### Update references to AWS region